 I bought this model after finishing my P-47.
 That 'quick and dirty' project was such fun that I wanted to repeat it.
 It required a model I had nearly zero interest in, since this would avoid doing research and modifications.
-The Lippisch P 13, being a 'Luftwaffe 1946' (Luft '46) model, fulfilled this requirement nicely.
+The Lippisch P 13, being a 'Luftwaffe 1946' model, fulfilled this requirement nicely.
 My interest in Lippisch' most famous design, the Me 163B, made the model fun too.
-The model was originally issued by Mauve and was pretty expensive (I've seen a price of 40$).
-Revell then bought the moulds and replaced some photo-etched parts with injected parts.
+The model was originally issued by Mauve and was pretty expensive when it came out, I've seen a price of 40$.
+Revell then bought or leased the moulds and replaced some photo-etched parts with injected parts.
 I bought the Revell model for 10 guilders (4$).

 Another reason for building this model was to see whether the airbrushing problems that I was experiencing with my Stuka model were my own, or the paint's fault.
 On the Stuka I used matt Humbrol paints, which resulted in a horribly grainy surface.
 But the satin Humbrol paints I used before on other models had worked fine.
 Therefore I decided to paint this P 13 model with Humbrol satin paints exclusively.
 As for displaying the model, I wanted to build an in-flight model.
 This required a pilot that was not included in the model.
 But after building a 1/72 pilot for my Bf 109G , which was great fun, I thought I could repeat that trick.